Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 What doesn’t

-Owner reports from humid southern regions confirm that Celsius WG eliminates carpetgrass and bahiagrass without damaging desirable centipede or Bermuda turf.
+Owner reports from humid southern regions confirm that Celsius WG controls carpetgrass as a listed target weed without damaging desirable centipede, Bermuda, St. Augustine, or zoysia turf.
+Its label is explicit that the product must NOT be used on bahiagrass, seashore paspalum, or any cool-season turf type — applying it to a bahiagrass lawn risks serious turf injury, so confirm your grass species before buying.
 The product’s safety profile at high temperatures sets it apart from many alternatives that cause turf injury during summer application.
 Users emphasize the importance of pump sprayers with continuous agitation — the granules settle quickly, and hose-end sprayers cannot maintain proper suspension for even coverage.

 What works